vishaalkhanna/Data-Structures-CSA-0316-/README.md

 8.3.
 Create Binary Search Tree with Tree Traversal (Inorder, Preorder, Postorder and Level order)<br />
 <br />
 Day 9<br />
-9.1 Implement a C program for AVL tree and perform insertion and deletion of nodes<br/ >
+9.1 Implement a C program for AVL tree and perform insertion and deletion of nodes<br />
 <br />

 Day 10<br />